End of tax year planning – have you utilised all your allowances? Act now

-The 2021/22 annual allowance is £12,300, which cannot be carried forward.
+The 2022/23 annual allowance is £12,300, which cannot be carried forward and is being significantly reduced in the 2023/24 tax year.
 It is always worth checking if this has been utilised correctly if you have disposed of any assets, including businesses and property.
 If you are in the process of selling a business or property, professional tax advice should be sought, as to the most tax-efficient way of structuring a deal.

 If gains are made in the year, these can be set against any losses occurred in the same year.
 It is therefore worth considering disposing of any assets that are standing at a loss to balance these gains.